Lexden: History

 During the 18th century a number of large houses were built including Lexden Park on the corner of Church Road, and the Manor House was rebuilt.
 The main road became a turnpike in 1707 and a cottage used as a toll house survives.
 Lexden Heath was a large area of common land used for grazing, horse races and military camps; it was inclosed by Act of Parliament in 1821.
 This enlarged the estate of the lord of the manor, the Reverend John Rawstorn Papillon, who was an acquaintance of Jane Austen and whose niece married Jane's brother Henry.
-Straight Road was created at this time to make a way across the new inclosures to the hamlet of Shrub End, which became a separate parish in 1845.
+Straight Road was created at this time to make a way across the new inclosures to the hamlet of Shrub End, which became a separate ecclesiastical parish in 1845.

 The small and decrepit medieval church of St Leonard was demolished in 1820 and a new church was built slightly to the south, designed in the Early English style by M. G. Thompson.
 A larger chancel was added in 1892.
 A Methodist chapel was built in Straight Road in 1859 and a mission hall (now Lexden Evangelical Church) in 1885.

 A National Day and Sunday School was built in Spring Lane in 1817 and enlarged several times until replaced by Lexden Council School (now Lexden Primary) in 1925.
 Lexden Park House became the Endsleigh private school in 1955 and then the Endsleigh Annex of the Colchester Institute until 1990.
 The house itself was converted to apartments and the gardens became a local nature reserve.
-The Avenue of Remembrance was built in 1929 to relieve traffic on the London Road and as a memorial to the fallen of Colchester in World War I.
+The Avenue of Remembrance was built in 1933 to relieve traffic on the London Road and as a memorial to the fallen of Colchester in World War I.

 Charles Henry Harrod, a businessman involved in retail trade who founded the highly successful Harrods store in London, was born in Lexden.

+All the parishes within the borough, including Lexden, were united into a single parish of Colchester matching the borough in 1897.
+At the 1891 census (the last before the abolition of the civil parish), Lexden had a population of 3,562.